pulpfreepress/keycapture/README.md

 # keycapture
-Short C# program that saves keystrokes to a file.
+Short C# console application that saves keystrokes to a file automatically when you type a period.